Memorial site for WILLY AASTRUP at afdøde.dk

 Read Irek Bialek’s memorial words here.

-Read Dorthe Jørgensen’s text for a literary bench placed in front of the Langenæs Church in Aarhus here.
+Read Dorthe Jørgensen’s text for a literary bench at the Langenæs Church, Aarhus, here.

 Why limit oneself to just one thing?
 Why allow one’s mind to be enslaved by the one-dimensionality of modern specialization?
-Dorthe Jørgensen is a Danish writer, philosopher, theologian, historian of ideas, and literary scholar, who holds a position as professor of philosophy and history of ideas at Aarhus University, Denmark.
-Read more about Dorthe Jørgensen in Biography and Profile.
+Dorthe Jørgensen is a Danish philosophy professor, writer, theologian, literary historian, and historian of ideas who lives and works in Aarhus, Denmark.
+Read more about her in Biography and Profile.

 Dorthe Jørgensen has presented her thought in various forms, in both poetic and academic texts.
 She refuses to choose between being a writer or a philosopher.
-She insists on the way of thinking appertained to what in Europe used to be meant by an intellectual.
+She insists on the way of thinking pertained to what in Europe used to be meant by an intellectual.
 Find references to Dorthe Jørgensen’s books in Publications.
+Find topics on which she offers talks and lectures in Outreach.

 New research projects: